Imperial-College-Data-Science-Society/aihack22-electricity/README.md

 Assume a battery of capacity 1MWh which has available charge and discharge power of 1MW, and a round trip efficiency of 85%.

+*Please note that the data belongs to Limejump and you are only allowed to use the data for the purposes of this practical exercise to be shared only with Limejump employees.
+Downloading the data, means that you have agreed with this usage restriction.
+If you do not agree with this, please do not download the data and contact us.*

 # Tasks

 We ask that you spend no more than 2 hours on this task.